BMA1656/t3-c4/readme.md

 |- README.md (this file)

-to start work on this proyect use
+To start working on this proyect ussing webpack

-`npx webpack server`
+`npx run start`

+to see the changes in the project use

+`npm run build`